NoisyCoil/encryptroot-asahi/docs/encryptroot.asahi.8.md

 logic.
 These sections can be of help if the process fails: they contain useful information and debug steps.

-By running this script you agree not to hold its author accountable for any loss of data or any other form of damage resulting from its use.
+By running **encryptroot.asahi** you agree not to hold its author accountable for any loss of data or any other form of damage resulting from its use.

 # ARGUMENTS